freer4/elevuetor/elevuetor-js/README.md

 `_loader`

-Returns a promise that gets resolved once the model is loaded with data via `_populate` - which is what it does internally when fetching from Mantle.
+Returns a promise that gets resolved once the model is loaded with data via `_populate` - which is what it does internally when fetching from ElevuetorDotNet.
 Useful for logic around records in your setup.

 ---

 `_fetching`

-Returns a bool, indicating if this record is in the process of fetching data from Mantle
+Returns a bool, indicating if this record is in the process of fetching data from ElevuetorDotNet

 ---